someparty/someparty/source/articles/2019-12-01-zone-of-avoidance.html.markdown

 title: Zone of Avoidance
 date: 2019-12-01
 author: adam@someparty.ca (Adam White)
-description: Music and videos from Jay Arner, Dumb, No Fix, Dboy, Brutal Knights (with PlasticHeads), Meanlife, Tang, Dish Pit, The Smile Case, Fuudge, Storc, Blessed, Nutrients, Mononegatives, Ivan Rivers, Pouzza Fest
+description: Music and videos from Jay Arner, Dumb, No Fix, Dboy, Brutal Knights (with PlasticHeads), Meanlife, Tang, Dishpit, The Smile Case, Fuudge, Storc, Blessed, Nutrients, Mononegatives, Ivan Rivers, Pouzza Fest
 ---

 This past weekend [Mint Records](http://www.mintrecs.com/)' annual *Ridiculously Early Xmas Party* went down in Vancouver, bringing a good portion of the label's current roster together for a night of revelry.
 Among the performers was [Jay Arner](https://jayarner.bandcamp.com/), who made the event count with the surprise release of a new solo record.
 You'd be correct to assume that *Jay III* is Arner's third full-length, but unlike the retro indie-pop of his previous set (2016's *Jay II*) this outing rejects traditional song structures.
 In their place, Arner's fully embraced studio electronics and lets the tools take him where they will (the opening track of the three-song full-length clocks in at over 20 minutes).
 Could this the *Trans* of the Arner oeuvre?
 From the press release: